 They are pleasantly simple but allow for the person eating to taste many different styles of traditional Spanish food in bite-sized portions.
 They are available as appetizers in restaurants and bars alike.
-You’re also able to get warm and cold tapas, which changes up the food you can find on the dish itself.
+You’re also able to get warm and cold tapas, which change up the food you can find on the dish itself.

-Tapas can contain meatballs, olives and cheese, as well as more complex dishes like chopitos and paella.
+Tapas can contain meatballs, olives, and cheese, as well as more complex dishes like chopitos and paella.
 Chopitos are a variation of fried squid whereas paella is a meat and rice dish that can contain seafood or chicken.

 17. Spaniards are very respectful to others